Managing Playbooks

 2. If no red flags:

-• Matches the standard position → Acceptable
+• Most closely matches the standard position → Acceptable

-• Matches a fallback → Needs Review
+• Most closely matches a fallback → Needs Review

-• Matches neither → Unacceptable
+• Most closely matches neither → Unacceptable

-How to Upload an Existing Playbook
+How to Create a Playbook

-Making Edits to a Playbook from Word
+Making Edits to a Playbook

 You can edit a playbook two ways: